Lydia Roberts: Career

 After receiving her degree in home economics in 1917, Roberts worked as an assistant professor at the University of Chicago.
 Upon the completion of her Ph.D., she was promoted to Associate Professor.
 Roberts received full professorship and was appointed to the Chair of the Home Economics Department in 1930.
-During her time as chair, she also served on the committee for creating the Recommended Daily Allowances, the suggested daily intake of nutrients.
+During her time as chair, she also led the committee for creating the Recommended Daily Allowances, the suggested daily intake of nutrients.
 Due to mandatory retirement, Roberts left the University of Chicago in 1944 and took on the role of professor and Chair of the University of Puerto Rico, a position she held from 1946 to 1952 when she retired.
 After retirement, Roberts continued to be active in initiatives for improvements in nutrition for the families of Puerto Rico.

 Work

 Roberts had been a leader in the development of the first set of RDAs, or recommended daily allowances.
 Roberts possessed the knowledge and expertise to create a scientifically sound set of RDAs.
 Her leadership approach was described as being democratic.
 Roberts had been a member of the National Research Council’s committee for food and nutrition.
 She had served on three committees of the White House Conference on Child Health and Protection.
 She had been a member of the American Medical Association’s Council on Foods and Nutrition.
 Throughout her career, her main work had been along the lines of improving nutrition for children and families in need.